-Today when I ran DBCC CHECKDB on my development server, I found errors on one database.
+Single user Today when I ran DBCC CHECKDB on my development server, I found errors on one database.
 When I tried to repair it, there is a message “Repair statement not processed.
-Database needs to be in single user mode.“Single-user mode specifies that only one user at a time can access the database and is generally used for maintenance actions.
+Database needs to be in single user mode.

 To change a database into single user mode, we can use sp_dboption.
 But since this feature will be removed in future version after SQL Server 2000, we use ALTER DATABASE instead of.